eliseevavika/MealPrep/README.md

   <h3 align="center">SliceUp - meal planning app</h3>

   <p align="center">
   Plan meals for the whole week.
-Save time, money and energy for someone or something you love.
+Save time, money, and energy for someone or something you love.

 </div>